sopra-fs24-group-42/server/README_inProgress.md

 // how it is correlated with others

-Moreover, this component interacts with PlayerService, LobbyService and classes for each role.
-These are additional smaller components that  support GameService by giving access to extra methods that process user input.
+Moreover, this component interacts with PlayerService, LobbyService, and classes for each role.
+These are additional, smaller components that support GameService by providing access to extra methods for processing user input.

 Please find a reference to a file GameService.java here: [Game Service](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/service/GameService.java)